deep-projects/sshfs-vs-sftp-experiments/README.md

 This repository contains programs that can be used to execute, fetch and evaluate experiments using RED execution engine CC-Agency.

-These experiments transfer a file from an ssh server to a docker container comparing the `sftp` protocol and the `sshfs` filesystem with a varying number of concurrent accesses on the ssh server.
+These experiments transfer a file from an SSH server to a docker container comparing the `sftp` protocol and the `sshfs` filesystem with a varying number of concurrent accesses on the SSH server.
 In the container the file is read sequentially exactly once.

 The results of previously executed experiments are summarized in CSV files located under the `results/` directory.